 Job Possibilities A Northwest Technical Institute Medium and Heavy Truck Technology graduate is qualified for a variety of job positions, including:

 Parts Counter Sales

 Break Down Coordinator

-What You Will Learn Through the Medium and Heavy Truck Technology program at NTI, you will learn to: Make adjustments to and repairs on a wide variety of makes and models of diesel engines.
+What You Will Learn Through the Medium and Heavy Truck Technology program at NWTI, you will learn to: Make adjustments to and repairs on a wide variety of makes and models of diesel engines.
 Keep up with the latest in government and industry safety and emission regulations.
 Work in a service environment; electronic work orders, live work setting, perform adjustments and repairs on static and customer equipment.